MatteoTorresi/projectWork3_gruppo6/README.md

 The json file contains about 6 thousand elements, which increaseas the time to carry out operations, for this reason we have to adopt strategies to optimize the calculation time of each instruction as much as possible becouse a lambda function on amazon server can be excecuted for no more than three seconds.

+####  LAMBDA FUNCTIONS:
+	Steps to make the lambda function work:

+1. ***Make the lambda function***, the first step to do is to create the lambda function and code it in python.
+The most important details to keep in mind are:
+	 -  Organise and set the layers for the requests module
+	 -  Set the environment variables
+	 -  Return a json format dictionary

+2. ***Set up an an API Gateway***, the second step is to create the API Gateway, create a resource and set a **get** method in the same resourse with the lambda function connected and in the end distribute the API in a **phase**;
+4. ***Testing***, after the API setting, we now can run our lamda function by capying the url in the phase option and paste it in *postman*;
+> **Carful:** The get method and post method are different to each others
+5. ***Resolving bugs and testing again***, in the end we test again and again to improve the code and correct bugs until we have nothing left to correct.

 ---

 ### TASK 1